Murder of Ahmaud Arbery: Hate crimes law enacted

 In late June 2020, Georgia enacted new bipartisan hate crimes legislation (House Bill 426).
 Previous versions of the legislation had passed the state House but failed to pass the state Senate.
-Arbery's murder was a catalyst for passage of the bill; at the time Georgia was one of just four states without any hate-crimes legislation, as Georgia Supreme Court struck down a previous hate crimes law in 2004.
+Arbery's murder was a catalyst for passage of the bill; at the time Georgia was one of just four states without any hate-crimes legislation, as the Georgia Supreme Court had struck down a previous hate crimes law in 2004.
 The law requires a higher sentence for defendants convicted of targeting a victim due to "actual or perceived race, color, religion, national origin, sex, sexual orientation, gender, mental disability, or physical disability."

 Citizen's arrest law repealed and replaced

 On February 16, 2021, exactly a week before the first anniversary of Arbery's murder, Georgia Governor Brian Kemp announced he would introduce legislation that would significantly amend the state's citizen's arrest law.
 Georgia's citizen's arrest law had been textually very broad in scope, dating back to the Civil War era.
 The legal defense argued by the defendants accused of murdering Arbery was that they were only attempting to perform a lawful citizen's arrest.
 Kemp criticized the law for being outdated and vague.
 According to Kemp, the changes would close numerous loopholes under the existing law while still protecting the rights of law-abiding citizens.
 On March 4, 2021, the proposed changes were passed out of legislative committee in the Georgia House of Representatives by a unanimous vote.
 The bill, House Bill 479, received widespread and bipartisan support.
 The bill to repeal the citizen's arrest law passed the legislature and was signed by Governor Kemp on May 10, 2021.

-In repealing the citizen's arrest law, it was replaced with new legislation that allowed for certain private persons such as licensed private detectives, security guards, shopkeepers, and restaurant employees to conduct arrest under specific circumstances.
+In repealing the citizen's arrest law, it was replaced with new legislation that allowed for certain private persons, such as licensed private detectives, security guards, shopkeepers, and restaurant employees, to conduct arrests under specific circumstances.